wonge00/Remote-sensing-on-tailing-dams/README.md

 External python library for GEE that might be helpful: https://github.com/giswqs/earthengine-py-notebooks

-There's an example of GEE Python in the other version branch
+There's an example of GEE Python in the other-versions branch
 </pre>